What’s the worst place to leave your secrets? – Research into what happens to AWS credentials that are left in public places

 Mitigating the risk of having your organization’s secrets stolen remains a well-known, but insufficiently practiced set of activities which include:

-• Integrate Comprehensive Monitoring and Logging Systems: Detect and respond swiftly to unauthorized access attempts (this includes canary tokens).
+• Integrate monitoring and logging systems – Detect and respond swiftly to unauthorized access attempts (this includes canary tokens).